If You Don’t Start These 10 Habits, You Won’t Be Successful

 But rejection is how we learn.
 Failure is what teaches the lessons we need to make us better, stronger, more high-performing people.
 Weakness is our path to strength.

-So lean in to rejection and weakness.
+So lean into rejection and weakness.
 Don’t frame an experience by the possible negative outcomes.
 Instead, see it entirely in a positive light.
-If you succeed on a sales call, then remind yourself of the discipline, tools, and techniques you used to be successful.
+If you succeed on a sales call, remind yourself of the discipline, tools, and techniques you used to succeed.
 If you fail, examine the call objectively.
 What could have gone better?
 What did you learn?

-But that hasn’t stopped him from becoming one of the world’s most inspiring speakers.
+But that didn’t stop him from becoming one of the world’s most inspiring speakers.

 In fact, he taught me the value of doing one positive thing every day that scares you.
 I’ve committed, and while I sometimes fail, I always get back up and try again.
 Why?
 Because the lessons, relationships, and wisdom I have gained have been invaluable.